Frequently Asked Questions

 The total number of service hours may vary from 10-50 hours, depending on the length of your program, your program location, and variables beyond our control, such as weather.
 After your program ends you will receive a “Community Service Certificate.”
 This document notes the number of hours you completed and a detailed description of the tasks and projects accomplished.
 We are also happy to complete any further documentation needed to earn community service hours for a school or civic organization.

 Complete our online application by clicking the “Enroll Now” button.
 You will be asked to create an online account with your email address and a password.
-The application includes an $800 deposit for our Summer Service Adventure programs and a $500 deposit for our Custom Group Travel programs.
-If your group/school is collecting payments separately, please select that you are paying by “check” to bypass this payment.
+The application includes an $700 deposit for our Summer Service Adventure programs and a $400 deposit for our Custom Group Travel programs.

 Programs fill on a first-come, first-served basis.
 We suggest you sign up early to ensure a spot on your top choice program!